On ADHD: Parent to Parent – Honor your child’s individuality while seeking solutions to challenges you face every day.

 5. Learn to LIKE yourself.
 Meditation works wonders!!
 Sit in a quiet place for 10 minutes and just breathe in and exhale all of that negativity.

 7. Get ACTIVE!
-This means anything from exercise to walking up your street.
+This means anything from exercise to waking up your street.
 You could also try Yoga or Karate.
 This activates the positive chemicals in your brain- happy vibes!
 If all else fails, DANCE!

 Number 7 would tie in perfect for the eighth step as well, which is, SEEK SUPPORT.
 This can be a family member, a close friend, a Facebook support group or any other networking support groups.
 Enlist someone you trust to get active with you.
 Killing two birds with one stone is always a plus!
 By enlisting a close friend or relative, you’re getting the support aspect as well as working those happy brain cells.
 If you make this a habit and decide, “I’m not up for this today”, that partner will get your butt up and make you do it!
 Ah, support is great!!
 That brings me to number

 9. All of us could use a little pep in our step and we’re not getting there by loading up on donuts.
 Try introducing a, once a day, healthy snack.
 This will promote energy and unlike donuts, won’t bog you down.
-With time, you can baby step your way to healthier meals.
+With time, you can baby-step your way to healthier meals.
 Instead of that scone in the morning, try a banana and yogurt.
 Protein and potassium make for a great and energizing way to start your day.
 An apple with peanut butter is a great option as well.
 Make that apple and peanut butter a snack and you have a totally guilt-free snack and an afternoon burst of energy!

-10. GET OUTside or change the scenery.
+10. GET Outside or change the scenery.
 It’s a great way to promote a healthy mentality and a happier you.

 11. TAKE CARE OF YOU!
 The world is an amazing place, but it’s also very stressful at the same time.
 Take time for yourself.
 Get a massage, pedicure or do something you love.
 (We’re nearly there!)

 12. TRY SOMETHING NEW!
 This is a way to get out of your comfort zone.
 Say you decide to try Yoga, well, some of those stretches are hard to do.
 Go with me on this.
-You sign up for a class, get in there and do better than other first timers.
+You sign up for a class, get in there and do better than other first-timers.
 That will boost your confidence and make you proud that you were able to try something new and excel!
 If you don’t do as well, hey, practice makes perfect and you’re working your way up to a brilliant confidence level while achieving a goal.
 That is definitely something to be proud of.
 It’s a double plus!

 13. LEND A HAND!
 This is a no-brainer for me.
 I love helping.
 It makes my inner self-pleased to do something completely selfless and the reward- a smile on someone’s face.
-Examples of ways to help out are volunteering, helping an elder struggling to carry groceries etc. Get creative and look around.
+Examples of ways to help out are volunteering, helping an elder struggling to carry groceries, etc. Get creative and look around.
 There’s always someone out there that needs a little assistance.

 14. STEP IT UP.
 Comfort zones are hard to get away from but in order to succeed anywhere in life, you must step it up.
 Put on a smile (even if you’re not feeling it.)
-You never know who will see your smile and it impact their day and mood positively or, to go a bit further, your smile could save a life.
+You never know who will see your smile and it impacts their day and mood positively or, to go a bit further, your smile could save a life.
 I’m not kidding – Those people that are lonely, that never get noticed, the ones that keep a frown because no one cares – You notice.
 STEP IT UP, greet them.
 You may be preventing them from ending their life.